-The VDX Monitoring Web UI is an application that displays detailed dashboards, metrics, and alerts for the Microsoft workloads that you monitor.
+The VDX Monitoring Web UI is an application that displays detailed dashboards, metrics, and alert notifications for the Microsoft workloads that you monitor.
 The data it provides helps you measure the experience of your end-users.
-You can use the VDX

-Monitoring Web UI to customize how workloads are monitored.
-For example, you can choose which workloads to monitor, set thresholds for alerts, and configure how you receive notifications about alerts.
+You can use the VDX Monitoring Web UI to customize how workloads are monitored.
+For example, you can choose which workloads to monitor, set performance thresholds, and configure how you receive alert notifications.